 Named the fastest growing sport in the UK, according to the Notts Korfball website, the mixed-gender sport is currently being played in over fifty countries worldwide.
 With rules similar to netball, basketball and handball, two teams comprised of two men and two women battle it out to get the ball in the hoop.
 It’s a right inclusive sport, and you get get involved with Notts Korfball team.

-A lot of runners get a bit holier than thou, many probably even eat quinoa – the debate surrounding the punctuation of this grain has become a sport in itself.
+Some runners get a bit holier than thou, not just about how many marathons they've smashed, but how much quinoa they eat – the debate surrounding the pronunciation of this grain has become a sport in itself.
 But how about a running club that was started by a brewery?
 That’s a bit more up our road.
 Started in Denmark, the Mikkeller Running Club has now made its way to Nottingham.
-Meeting monthly on a Sunday, their route begins at Brew Cavern and following a 5km run, ends at the Kean's Head, where each runner gets free nibbles and a free half pint of Mikkeller beer.
+Meeting monthly on a Sunday, their route begins at Brew Cavern and following a 5km run, and ends at the Kean's Head, where each runner gets free nibbles and a free half pint of Mikkeller beer.
 Incredible.

 It's all jolly hockey sticks, round here.
 Hockey got a huge shot in the arm after the 2016 Rio Olympic games where the Great Britain & Northern Ireland women's team won gold in thrilling fashion via a penalty shoot-out.
 Former Beeston Bees players Shona McCallin and Hollie Webb were both in the squad, with Hollie scoring the winning goal in the final.
 Beeston were formed in 1907 and have seven ladies' teams, six men's teams as well as under-18, under-16 and under-14 sides.